1995 Valencia Open

-The 1995 Valencia Open was an Association of Tennis Professionals tennis tournament held in Valencia, Spain and played on outdoor clay courts.
+The 1995 Valencia Open was an Association of Tennis Professionals men's tennis tournament held in Valencia, Spain and played on outdoor clay courts.
 It was the inaugural edition of the tournament which was held from 2 October until 9 October 1995 and was part of the ATP World Series of the 1995 ATP Tour.
 Unseeded Sjeng Schalken won the singles title.